jusolibre/BlogAPI/README.md

 localhost:8080/article
 ```
 With this route you can add a new article with the name of the article (title) and the content of the article (message).

+So now we will have a look at the comment section :